Best Outdoor Fire Pits at California Inns

 Eden Vale Inn

-Overlooking a quiet pond in the Sierra Foothills near Placerville, the fire pit at Eden Vale Inn is an idyllic spot for roasting s’mores over a wood fire and gazing at the stars overhead.
+Overlooking a quiet pond in the Sierra Foothills near Placerville, the fire pit at Eden Vale Inn is an idyllic spot for roasting s’mores over a fire and gazing at the stars overhead.
 The fire pit was built by an artisan metal worker.
-Glowing lights hidden beneath of the outer steel rim add to the enchantment.
-A sublime retreat, the inn features beautifully-appointed rooms with luxurious baths, fireplaces, and outdoor soaking tubs.
-The inn is surrounded of acres of gardens with hammocks strung beneath wooden arbors draped with grape vines.
+Glowing lights hidden beneath the outer steel rim add to the enchantment.
+A sublime retreat, the inn features beautifully appointed rooms with luxurious baths, fireplaces, and outdoor soaking tubs.
+The inn is surrounded by acres of gardens with seating areas and wooden arbors draped with grape vines.

 Inn at Moonlight Beach

 Designed on the principles of feng shui, the gardens encircling the Inn at Moonlight Beach each offer their own bit of enchantment.
 But the citrus garden, with its outdoor fire pit and cozy seating, is the most alluring at night.
-Guests can pruchase s’mores kits and gather around the fire to roast marshmallow treats under the moonlight.
-For guests who want a little more privacy, the inn also offers mini burners for roasting s’mores on the guests’ own private deck.
+Guests can purchase s’mores kits and gather around the fire to roast marshmallow treats under the moonlight.
+For guests who want a little more privacy, the inn also offers mini burners for roasting s’mores on the guest rooms’ private decks.
 The inn is the world’s first WELL™ certified hotel, harmoniously blending modern luxury with wellness in every detail.